Composition series of arbitrary cardinality in modular lattices and abelian categories: Chains and Composition Series

-\begin{theorem}[Theorem~\ref{thm:intro:compExists}] Let $\mathcal{A}$ be a skelletally small abelian category and let $X$ be a subobject bicomplete object of $\mathcal{A}$.
-Then there exists a composition series of $X$.
-Moreover, for a pre-subobject chain $\Delta$ of $X$ we have: \begin{enumerate} \item $\Delta$ is a composition series if and only if it admits no proper refinements. \item There exists a composition series $\Delta'$ of $X$ which is a refinement of $\Delta$. \end{enumerate} \end{theorem}
+\begin{theorem}[Theorem~\ref{thm:intro:compExists}] \ \begin{enumerate} \item Let $\L$ be a complete bounded lattice.
+Then the prime chains of $\L$ and the maximal chains in $\L$ coincide.
+In particular, for any chain $\Delta \subseteq \L$, there exists a prime chain $\Delta'$ which is a refinement of $\L$. \item Let $X$ be an object of $\Cat$ and suppose $X$ is subobject complete.
+Then the composition series of $X$ and the maximal chains in $\Sub(X)$ coincide.
+In particular, for any subobject chain $\Delta \subseteq \Sub(X)$, there exists a composition series $\Delta'$ of $X$ which is a refinement of $\Delta$. \end{enumerate} \end{theorem}

-\begin{proof} As with Proposition~\ref{prop:compExists1}, we note that the existence of a composition series of $X$ follows immediately from (2) since $\{0,X\}$ is a (pre-)subobject chain of $X$.